-Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2016
+Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2022

-Close Brothers Group (the “Group”) is a leading merchant banking group providing lending, deposits taking, wealth management services and securities trading.
+Close Brothers Group plc and its subsidiaries (“Close Brothers” or “the group”) is a leading merchant banking group providing lending, deposit taking, wealth management services and securities trading.

 Close Brothers’ Banking division, comprising Close Brothers Limited and its subsidiaries, provides specialist lending to small and medium-sized businesses and individuals across a diverse range of asset classes, and also offers deposit taking services.

 Close Brothers Asset Management provides a range of financial advice and investment management services to private clients and professional advisers in the UK.